Four Corners Area

 Getting Here

 Four Corners Monument is only accessible via car or tour bus.
-It can be reached from U.S. 191 from just west of Bluff, Utah, through the Navajo Nation, to U.S. 160, or also from Bluff on S.R.
+It can be reached from U.S. 191 from just west of Bluff, Utah, through the Navajo Nation, to U.S. 160, or from Bluff on S.R.
 162 into Colorado to 160.

 Previous Image Next Image